mvolonnino/VolbeatsMusic/README.md

 * Repeat Button in footer
 * Ability to ADD or REMOVE songs from Liked Library / Playlists
 * Search Feature to either search from your current playlist OR hopefully Spotify library of songs
+* Error Handling - have all errors in a catch, will then display them to user

 ### Technologies Utilized